newpatiente2e/docs/docs/15-install-prerequisites.md

 1. If you followed the recommendation to use *devcontainers*, then select **Reopen in Container** when prompted.

    :::note
    Depending on your network speed, it may take a 5 to 10 minutes to download the Docker image and build the container.
-Carry on with the next steps while the container is being built.
+1. You may be prompted to install the C# extension.
+Select **Install**.

+   :::note
+   If you are not using *devcontainers*, you will need to install the C# extension manually.
 1. **Restore** unresolved dependencies.